Michael Bloomberg: 2020 presidential campaign

+After dropping out from the presidential race, Bloomberg endorsed Biden.
+Bloomberg donated $18 million to the Democratic National Committee and publicly planned a "massive spending blitz" to support Biden's campaign.
 Speaking on the final night of the 2020 Democratic National Convention, Bloomberg took aim at Trump's handling of the COVID-19 pandemic and the American economy: "Would you rehire or work for someone who ran your business into the ground?
 Who always does what's best for him or her, even when it hurts the company, and whose reckless decisions put you in danger, and who spends more time tweeting than working?
 If the answer is no, why the hell would we ever rehire Donald Trump for another four years?"